kristinemlarson/gnssrefl/docs/use_cases/use_mfle.md

 <img src=../_static/mfle_final_vwc.png width=600 >

 These soil moisture estimates are written to a file; its location is written to the screen.
+The default location is :

+$REFL_CODE/Files/mfle/mfle_vwc.txt

 Thank you to Naoya Kadota for test driving this use case.